neha-ojha/Data_Mining/README.md

 To run this project, you will need Jupyter - an interative iPython environment that runs in your web browser.
 The easiest way is to install Ananconda - https://www.continuum.io/downloads

+The notebooks use Seaborn in order to create charts.
+See https://stanford.edu/~mwaskom/software/seaborn/installing.html to install this library

+In order to run the XGBoost notebook, the XGBoost library needs to be installed.
+See https://github.com/dmlc/xgboost/tree/master/python-package for installation instructions

 #### Models_1 :

 This folder contains two iPython notebooks Preprocessing+Modeling and GradientBoosting_Analysis.